 The trulli attract visitors year-round, most especially in July and August, when the town can get very crowded, at least by Puglia standards.
 We suggest visiting between April and June or in September and October.

-Suggested itineraries featuring Alberobello
+Suggested itinerary featuring Alberobello

 Map of Alberobello